rc6600/rcroychen/README.md

 BSc.
 Chemical and Biomolecular Engineering, minor in Computer Science from UIUC Dec.
-2021 Interested in everything, but especially in quantum computing, deep learning, and chemical modeling
+2021 Interested in everything and solving problems in general.
+Especially interested in quantum computing, deep learning, and chemical modeling